codebar/tutorials/html/lesson3/tutorial.md

 <a href="http://en.wikipedia.org/wiki/Charles_Babbage">Charles Babbage's </a>
 ```

-Ada was the world's first programmer.
-We want that content to stand out.
-Add a span around and specify a class `highlight`, so the intention is obvious and other people working on the code of the page can easily understand it.
+Ada was the world's first programmer therefore we want that to stand out.
+Add a span around it and specify a class `highlight`, so the intention is obvious and other people working on the code of the page can easily understand it.

 ```html
 <span class="highlight">I am the world's first programmer</span>